OfficeDev/office-js-docs-pr/docs/excel/custom-functions-overview.md

 - Deployment via the Office 365 Admin Portal and AppSource are not yet enabled.
 - Custom functions in Excel Online may stop working during a session after a period of inactivity.
 Refresh the browser page (F5) and re-enter a custom function to restore the feature.
 - You may see the **#GETTING_DATA** temporary result within the cell(s) of a worksheet if you have multiple add-ins running on Excel for Windows.
 Close all Excel windows and restart Excel.
-- Debugging tools specifically for custom functions are currently under development.
+- Debugging tools specifically for custom functions may be available in the future.
 In the meantime, you can debug on Excel Online using F12 developer tools.
 See more details in [Custom functions best practices](custom-functions-best-practices.md).

 ## Changelog